 Accountants still refer to “books,” “ledgers,” and “journals” even though few businesses now utilize paper and books to record financial transactions because software is more simple and more effective.

 Time to Close the Accounting Books in Easy Steps

 Usually, an accountant fulfills the responsibility of closing the books.
-The process requires the need for professional help so that no errors are recorded.
-If you are a small business owner you can either go for accounting software or hiring a part-time accountant.
+Hiring professional help at this stage is crucial as they make sure no piece of critical financial information is stranded.
+If you are a small business owner you can either go for accounting software or hire a part-time accountant.

 Accounts Affected by Closing Entries

-When you are bookkeeping for Dec 2020, three accounts will be influenced by it
+When you are bookkeeping for Dec 2021, three accounts will be influenced by it;

 These accounts are temporary or nominal accounts (remember the zeroing out).
 At this point, the accounts aren’t erased but the balance is transferred to the retained earnings.

 In either case, you’ll need to follow the steps mentioned down below to ensure all things are being covered in the accounting books.

 Transactions all year round are recorded in Journal Entries.
 That’s where you need to begin collecting the information.
 These transactions are transferred to General Ledger and posted into an account like Accounts Receivable (A/R).